limansky/lift-validate/README.md

   Input validation module for [Lift](http://liftweb.net) web framework.
 This module use [jQuery Validation](http://www.jqueryvalidation.org) plugin for client side validation.
 Server side validation is available as well.

+  Following validators are provided:

+  * ValidateRequired - value is required.
+  * ValidateNumber - value is a positive or negative number.
+You can also define minimum and maximum values.
+  * ValidateInt - the same with ValidateNumber, but the number must be integer.
+  * ValidateEmail - value must be valid email address.
+  * ValidateUrl - value must be valid URL.
+  * ValidateEquals - value must be the same with another value.
+  * ValidateRemote - value will be checked on server using passed function.
+There is a problem with this validator because of jQuery Validation plugin behavior.
+If validation was failed it will send validation requests to server on each value changed event, so it can increase server load.
+  * ValidateLength - value length must satisfy defined range.
+  * ValidateRegex - value must satisfy defined regular expression.

 ## Installation

   If you use sbt add the module to libraryDependencies.
 For example for Lift 2.5.x it will be: